oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token-Mediating Backend {#pattern-tmb}
 -----------------------

-This section describes the architecture of a JavaScript application that relies on a backend component to handle OAuth responsibilities for obtaining tokens as a confidential client.
-The backend component then provides the JavaScript application with the access token to directly interact with resource servers.
+This section describes the architecture of a browser-based application that relies on a backend component to handle OAuth responsibilities for obtaining tokens as a confidential client.
+The backend component then provides the application with the access token to directly interact with resource servers.

-The token-mediating backend pattern is more lightweight than the BFF pattern (See {{pattern-bff}}), since it does not require the proxying of all requests and responses between the JavaScript application and the resource server.
+The token-mediating backend pattern is more lightweight than the BFF pattern (See {{pattern-bff}}), since it does not require the proxying of all requests and responses between the application and the resource server.
 From a security perspective, the token-mediating backend is less secure than a BFF, but still offers significant advantages over an OAuth client application running directly in the browser.

-If an attacker is able to execute malicious code within the JavaScript application, the application architecture is able to prevent the attacker from abusing refresh tokens (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})) or obtaining a fresh set of tokens (Acquisition and Extraction of New Tokens ({{scenario-new-flow}})).
-However, since the access token is directly exposed to the JavaScript application, the attacker can steal the token from client-side storage (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})), or request a fresh token from the token-mediating backend (Proxying Requests via the User's Browser ({{scenario-proxy}})).
+If an attacker is able to execute malicious code within the application, the application architecture is able to prevent the attacker from abusing refresh tokens (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})) or obtaining a fresh set of tokens (Acquisition and Extraction of New Tokens ({{scenario-new-flow}})).
+However, since the access token is directly exposed to the application, the attacker can steal the token from client-side storage (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})), or request a fresh token from the token-mediating backend (Proxying Requests via the User's Browser ({{scenario-proxy}})).
 Note that the use of HttpOnly cookies prevents the attacker from directly accessing the session state, which prevents the escalation from access token theft to session hijacking.